 Chores that Help Calm and Focus {free printable} – Lemon Lime Adventures

-Dayna is a National Board Certified teacher, with over 12 years of experience in early childhood education, who now homeschools her 3 children, one of which struggles with Sensory Processing Disorder.
-She is the author at Lemon Lime Adventures and owner of Project Sensory, where she is dedicated to sharing real life stories with parents and educators about the pretty and the not so pretty days involved in raising children.
-You can connect with Dayna over on Facebook, Twitter, Instagram, and G+!
+Author Bio: Dayna is a National Board Certified teacher, with over 12 years of experience in early childhood education, who now homeschools her 3 children, one of which struggles with Sensory Processing Disorder.
+She is the author at Lemon Lime Adventures where she is dedicated to sharing real-life stories with parents and educators about the pretty and the not so pretty days involved in raising children.
+You can connect with Dayna on Facebook, Twitter, and Instagram.

-For more sensory play ideas, be sure to follow my sensory fun Pinterest board and keep up with the A-Z's of Sensory Play for Kids series.
+For more sensory play ideas, be sure to keep up with the A-Z's of Sensory Play for Kids series.

 Great ideas!
 Thanks for linking up at the Thoughtful Spot Weekly Blog Hop!
 We hope you join us again next week!